abbreviatedman/react-full-stack-database/readme.md

 import { API_URL } from "./constants";
 ```

-87. On `CreateCharacter.js` above the return statement, create an async function that will post to the database:
+87. In `CreateCharacter.js` above the return statement, create an async function that will post to the database:

 ```jsx
 async function postCharacter() {